Asset Location Can Reduce Taxation

 Consider Locating in Tax-Deferred or Tax-Free Accounts

 Tax-inefficient investments produce a higher amount of taxable income and/or gains.
-Tax-deferred and tax-free accounts can take advantage of either a deferral or possible elimination of taxes on these types of investments.
+Tax-deferred and tax-free accounts can take advantage of either a deferral or possible exclusion of taxes on these types of investments.

 Tax Efficiency during a Client’s Retirement Years